cloudstead/wordland/README.md

 ## Lightning Arena Combat
 Same as Arena Combat, but move limits are one every 5 minutes and 100 per day.

-## Wordland: Infinity Word
+## Infinity Word
 The board goes on forever in all directions.
 Terrain includes swamps, plains, walls and more.

 Unlimited players.

-Play as fast as you can to claim territory, but you're limited to one move per day.
+Play as fast as you can to claim territory.

 All bonus tiles and power-ups are enabled.

 Higher-level players may encounter boss monsters or go on themed quests.

-## Wordland: Lightning Infinity Word
+## Lightning Infinity Word
 Same as Infinity Word, but you can play one word every 10 seconds, up to a maximum of 2000 words every 24 hours.

 ## More Thoughts on Game Mechanics